NEHR FAQs

 Can I view my own, my parent's and children's health information?
 If yes, how can I view it?

-Patients have no direct access to the NEHR.
+Patients do not have direct access to the NEHR.

 As a patient, you may access selected health information through HealthHub.
 At present, you are able to view the following information in the NEHR through HealthHub:- Discharge summary